 Your NYUHome account is your virtual NYU command center for all NYU academic and administrative resources.
 Make sure to familiarize yourself with NYUHome and Albert before classes start; feel free to click around on your own to see what resources are available to you.
 You can also watch online tutorials to learn how to use the NYU tools found on NYUHome.
 See examples below:

 Google Mail and Calendar:

 For additional training and help, sign up for training and workshops offered by ITS.

 7. Update Contact Information

 Please take the time to review, verify and update your contact information, which can be found under the "Personal Information" section of the Student Center on NYUHome (you must enter ALBERT to access your Student Center).
-Please note that all students will be required to have an "NYU Emergency Alert" cellular phone number and emergency contact information on record in order to be eligible to register for fall 2013 classes.
+Please note that all students will be required to have an "NYU Emergency Alert" cellular phone number and emergency contact information on record in order to be eligible to register for classes.
 In order to avoid a delay in registering for your classes, we suggest that you verify this information prior to the start of the registration period.